We picked up Ross Stripling at the trade deadline 2020 from the Dodgers for Kendall Williams and Ryan Noda.

 Stripling had worked as a swingman for the Dodgers for 5 seasons, making 59 starts and 84 relief appearances, putting up a 3.68 ERA.
 Not bad, not great.

-We really didn’t know what to expect from him this year.
-But we didn’t expect this:
+We didn’t know what to expect from him this year.

-Baseball Reference has him at a 2.7 WAR.
-FanGraphs 3.1 WAR, giving him a value of $25.2 million to the Jays.
+Baseball Reference had him at a 0.8 WAR.
+FanGraphs at a 0.2, making him worth 1.9 million to the Jays.

 His soft contact was down (12.8%, from 14.3), but hard contact was down too (32.1%, from 34.8).